 This is where a business intermediary comes in.
 Business Brokers work with California companies for sale and provide fully managed service from when you decide to sell your company until the deal is complete.
 A broker most commonly works with main street business deals ( $500K to $3M), but they work with large businesses for sale, too.

-expert source for complex businesses with valuations that are tricky to determine.
+A business intermediary is also an expert source for complex businesses with valuations that are tricky to determine.
 A business broker will carefully consider the competitive advantages and intellectual property of your company and ensure that your business’s valuation accounts for the things that make your business special.

 The selling of any business is unique, and potential buyers can include everyone from your competition to current employees, Private Equity Groups, strategic, synergistic, or corporate investors.
 Business brokers can work with any combination of potential buyers to deliver a sale that’s beneficial to all parties.

-challenges facing business owners when selling their business is understanding and qualifying their prospects.
+One of the many challenges facing business owners when selling their business is understanding and qualifying their prospects.
 Often, owners end up divulging proprietary information to competitors as a show of good faith, only for the deal to fall through.
 When negotiating with former or current employees, owners often let their familiarity and fondness for that person cloud their negotiating strategy.

 Each potential buyer brings negotiation challenges to the table, which means challenges when managing California businesses for sale.
 Business Intermediaries help to shield ownership from potential negotiating problems, and they serve as a trusted advisors as they navigate selling your business for the best price possible.